-In the present study, the original English-language version of the questionnaire was translated into Arabic according to published guidelines.^{12, 14} In order to determine the reliability of the survey, the questionnaire was sent to 25 Omani adults, and their responses were analyzed.
-Internal consistency was determined using Cronbach's alpha coefficients (\geq 0.7), corrected item-total correlations (>0.2), and an inter-item correlation matrix analysis.
+In the present study, the original English-language version of the questionnaire was translated into Arabic according to published guidelines. ^{12,14} To determine the reliability of the survey, the questionnaire was sent to 25 Omani adults, and their responses were analyzed.

+Internal consistency was determined using Cronbach's alpha coefficients (≥ 0.7), corrected item-total correlations (> 0.2), and an inter-item correlation matrix analysis.